 A Cornish game hen (or Rock Cornish game hen) is not a true game bird, but rather a specially bred variety of chicken – a cross between a Cornish chicken (known for its meaty chest) and the White Plymouth Rock chicken(known for its fast growth).
 Think of it as the “mini me” of the chicken world, harvested young (around 5-6 weeks old) and weighing no more than 2 pounds.

 Cornish game hens pack a flavorful punch.
 Their meat is tender and moist, with a slightly sweet taste reminiscent of chicken but with a finer texture.
-This makes them incredibly versatile in the kitchen, readily absorbing marinades, spices, and stuffings and able to be roasted, grilled, fried.
+This makes them incredibly versatile in the kitchen, readily absorbing marinades, spices, and stuffings, and able to be roasted, grilled, or fried.

 Key Ingredients and Substitutions